Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 On 14 October 2015, the Minister for Planning and Local Government, Peter Gutwein MP, announced the establishment of a Board of Inquiry under section 215(1)(b) of the Local Government Act 1993 (the Act) to investigate the Glenorchy City Council.

-(a) following considerable and ongoing public concern and investigations by the Director of Local Government, significant divisions continue to exist within the Glenorchy City Council as well as between elected members and senior staff;
+(a) following considerable and ongoing public concern and investigations by the Director of Local Government, significant divisions continued to exist within the Glenorchy City Council as well as between elected members and senior staff;

 The function of a Board of Inquiry is to conduct an inquiry into any matter referred to it by the Minister responsible for local government and to make recommendations to the Minister as a result of its inquiry.
 A Board of Inquiry is to conduct an inquiry with as little formality and technicality as a proper consideration of the matter before it permits and must observe the rules of natural justice.